Cataract Surgery for Seniors: Is Age a Limiting Factor?

 Recovery and Postoperative Care

-Recovery is generally smooth but may be slightly slower in seniors:
+Recovery is generally smooth but may be slightly slower in seniors, and while visual outcomes remain positive, age‑related ocular changes and comorbidities can influence postoperative visual acuity outcomes [5].

 Vision often improves within days, but full stabilization can take weeks.